gi-no/blog_mean_stack/article2.md

 #### Edit server-side controller to delete messages.
-On deletion, validate that the posting user and the current user is the same before deletion.
+On deletion, validate that the posting user and the current user are the same before deletion.

 server/api/thing/thing.controller.js: